DarkGhostHunter/Lararut/README.md

 #### `rut_exists` (Database)

-Instead of using Laravel's [exists](https://laravel.com/docs/master/validation#rule-exists), you can use `rut_exist` in case your database has separated columns for RUT Number and Verification Digit.
+Instead of using Laravel's [exists](https://laravel.com/docs/master/validation#rule-exists), you can use `rut_exists` in case your database has separated columns for RUT Number and Verification Digit.

 For this to work you need to set the table to look for, Number column and Verification Digit column.
 Optionally, you can set the connection using dot notation.